 In the autumn of 1991 and 1992, with the patronage of the European Association of Environmental and Resource Economists (EAERE), the Istituto Veneto di Scienze, Lettere ed Arti organised two one-week courses in Venice, Italy, for a small group of doctoral students in environmental and resources economics from all over Europe.
 In the autumn of 1995 and 1996, similar events took place at the Wageningen Agricultural University, The Netherlands, with financial support from the Dutch National Science Foundation.

 In view of the success of these initiatives, EAERE decided to organise these workshops on a permanent yearly basis.
 For this purpose, a partnership with the Fondazione Eni Enrico Mattei (FEEM) and the Venice International University (VIU) was created.
-Since 2000, EAERE, FEEM and VIU have been successfully running their annual European Summer School in Resource and Environmental Economics, usually held in Venice and hosted in the VIU campus.
-Up until now there has been only one exception to this fortunate partnership: in 2002 the Summer School was held in Lavagna, Genoa (Italy), organised in co-operation with FEEM and the Interuniversity Centre for Game Theory and its Applications (CITG).
+Since 2000 the European Association of Environmental and Resource Economists (EAERE) and the Fondazione Eni Enrico Mattei (FEEM) have been successfully running their European Summer School in Resource and Environmental Economics.
+The School was run in partnership with the the Venice International University (VIU) until 2018 (with the only exception of year 2002), and in cooperation with VIU in 2019.
+The School is usually held in Venice and hosted in the VIU campus: until now there has been only one exception: in 2002 the Summer School was held in Lavagna, Genoa (Italy), organised in co-operation with FEEM and the Interuniversity Centre for Game Theory and its Applications (CITG).

 The immediate aim of the Summer Schools is to provide advanced training to European doctoral and post-doctoral students in specialised topics relating to the field of environmental and resource economics.
 The topic is established by the EAERE Council and varies every year.
 The issues proposed generally reflect lively areas of current research and policy interest.
 The reasons for organising it at a European level are: